Zhang Zongchang: Character and public image

-Zhang Zongchang was one of the most infamous and well-known Chinese warlords, and is difficult to differentiate truth from slander and legends in regards to his life.
+Zhang Zongchang was one of the most infamous and well-known Chinese warlords, and it is difficult to differentiate truth from slander and legends in regards to his life.
 Being of impressive height and physically strong, he was often regarded as a brute and loathed by his victims.
 According to researchers Matthew R. Portwood and John P. Dunn, his opponents portrayed him as "a poster boy for evil and avarice".
 Historian Arthur Waldron stated that of all warlords of the time, Zhang is "perhaps the one most generally held in contempt".
 His opponents stated that his behaviour was "mindlessly brutal" during his military campaigns and that he had "the physique of an elephant, the brain of a pig and the temperament of a tiger".
 Writer Lin Yutang called Zhang "the most colorful, legendary, medieval, and unashamed ruler of modern China".
-The Time called him "notorious, cruel, rapacious".
+Time magazine called him "notorious, cruel, rapacious".
 Zhang was notorious for his hobby of splitting the skulls of prisoners with his sword, and for hanging dissidents from telephone poles.
-Despite his negative reputation, however, Zhang was also known to also be very sociable, charming and commanded the respect of his troops as well as superiors.
+Despite his negative reputation, however, Zhang was also known to be very sociable, charming and commanded the respect of his troops as well as superiors.
 He was described as being very brave, and as a "warmonger".
 Waldron argued that Zhang was one of the most talented military leaders among the Chinese warlords, something his critics refused to acknowledge.